 Extract pages before convertingSplit PDF or Extract PDF Pages

-When to use PDF to Grayscale vs related tools
+When to use Convert PDF to Black & White vs related tools

 Use this page to turn a color PDF into grayscale for printing.
 For other PDF tasks, pick the tool that matches your goal.